1. What is hormone (endocrine) therapy?

 You can talk to other people taking hormone therapy on our online forum.

 Your treatment team will tell you when to stop taking hormone therapy.
-You will not need to stop taking it gradually.
+You will not need to stop taking it gradually and stopping will not cause any side effects.

-Some women worry about stopping hormone therapy, but it will continue to reduce the risk of breast cancer coming back for many years after you finish your treatment.
-This is known as the carryover effect and may last for five years or longer.
+Some people worry about stopping hormone therapy, but it will continue to reduce the risk of breast cancer coming back for many years after you finish your treatment.
+This is known as the carryover effect and may last for 5 years or longer.

-If you have any worries or questions about taking or stopping hormone therapy, you can call our helpline below for further information and support.
+If you have any worries or questions about taking or stopping hormone therapy, you can call our helpline for further information and support.
+See the bottom of this page for ways to get in touch.